interbit/interbit/docs/gitbook/key-concepts/README.md

 A read join allows one blockchain to share application state with another.
 Both blockchains must agree to and authorize the join in order for any data to be shared.

-Once authorized on both chains, the providing chain will send verifyable blockheaders and data to the consuming chain which will receive a subset of the providing chain's state.
+Once authorized on both chains, the providing chain will send verifiable blockheaders and data to the consuming chain which will receive a subset of the providing chain's state.
 A read join is authorized on the providing chain with an [`'@@interbit/START_PROVIDE_STATE'`](../reference/interbit-covenant-utils/startProvideState.md) action and on the receiving chain by an [`'@@interbit/START_CONSUME_STATE'`](../reference/interbit-covenant-utils/startConsumeState.md).
 Once both actions have been blocked the state will be shared.

 ## Write joins